Buyers beware… you are the consumer, and you have rights.

 stripes on the tip of the belt.
 The sole purpose for awarding colored belts was

-to distinguish rank, or level of instruction.
+requirements.
 Each colored belt in the Tracy

-System has a set required number of techniques and forms, and each belt
+techniques and forms, and each belt

 represents the knowledge one has attained in a progressive step towards black